 Introduction to Data Visualisation & Storytelling

-As awareness of data analytics grew over the last decade, it is now considered a core capability in many organisations today.
+As awareness of data analytics, data storytelling and data visualisation grew over the last decade, it is now considered a core capability in many organisations today.
 As such, many individuals and organisations have invested heavily in building such capabilities.
 However, many continue to struggle to realise sustainable value from analytics.
-Much of the investments have been focused on building the “hard” data skills related to analytics such as statistics, data engineering, data management, analysis etc. Part of the reason why many organisations fall short lies in the “last mile” of realising value from analytics – more specifically, how to glean pivotal messages from data, how to make large & complex data sets accessible and how to structure and tell a story from the data that makes the audience care.
+Part of the reason why many organisations fall short lies in the “last mile” of realising value from analytics – more specifically, how to glean pivotal messages from data, how to make large & complex data sets accessible and how to structure and tell a story from the data that makes the audience care.

 By the end of the course, you will be able to: